 How to stop puppy biting

-Remember often your puppy’s mouthing is a sign of teething it’s not a sign there is a puppy behavior problem.
+Often your puppy’s mouthing is a sign of teething.
+It’s not a sign there is a puppy behavior problem.
 And the good news is teething only lasts a short time.

 Kelly Marshall is a featured author on Oh My Dog Supplies.
 For more articles by Kelly, visit Oh My Dog Supplies.